fatma2090/Obliviate-/README.md

     - Notification system for game events

 How to Play:
+    - Before you start the game, you must say the magical spell "I solemnly swear I am up to no good" to unlock the secrets of Obliviate!
     - Click the Start button to begin the game.
     - Click on cards to flip them and reveal the characters.
     - Try to match pairs of identical characters.